-It’s Sunday everyone, which means with each minute that passes by we are approaching another week of work and the potential stress that comes with it.
+It’s Sunday, which means with each minute that passes by we are approaching another week of work and the potential stresses that comes with it.
 A few weeks ago, I wrote about the importance of being mindful.
-But now I want to take that a step further and talk about the importance of something that is way harder to do than it should be: loving yo’self!
+Now I want to take that a step further and talk about the importance of something that is way harder to do than it should be: loving yo’self!

-Some of my tips to practice self love (and emotional wellness) on Sundays (and, really, any day of the week):
+Here are some of my tips to practice self love and emotional wellness on Sundays (and, really, any day of the week):

 1. Get Sleep

 This might seem obvious, but I know that during the work week I have trouble getting in a full eight hours by the time that I make it home, have dinner, and settle in for the night.
 Take the weekend to rest, don’t feel obligated to be out of bed by 8am.
-New York will still be there to experience at noon.
+New York will still be there in the afternoon.